rubencarneiro/rubencarneiro/README.md

 <details>
  <summary><h3> :new_moon: My Jorney</h3></summary>
-   I started when i change to Suse Linux Desktop, and i fall in love with linux build the packages configure the hardware, then after keep changing distros i fall on Ubuntu, then i started build lCyanogenMod roms, after that moved to Lineage and AOSP, and also Ubuntu Touch, that is now Mainteined by The UBports Foundation.
+   I started when i change to Suse Linux Desktop, and i fall in love with linux build the packages configure the hardware, then after keep changing distros i fall on Ubuntu, then i started build CyanogenMod roms, after that moved to Lineage and AOSP, and also Ubuntu Touch, that is now Mainteined by The UBports Foundation.
    Then contributing to UBports Foundation i Also created WebApsp for Ubuntu Touch and maintaining some outdated Apps.
+   Im thinking to move to PMOS......lets see.

+   And by the way im starting love Python!!!

 #